moyaqoob/Sketch.io/CODE_OF_CONDUCT.md

 ## Unacceptable Behavior

-The following behaviors are considered unacceptable in **CoSketch**:
+The following behaviors are considered unacceptable in **Sketch.io**:

 - **Harassment**: Any form of harassment, including but not limited to offensive comments, threats, or unwanted attention.
 - **Discrimination**: Discriminatory remarks or actions based on race, gender, sexual orientation, religion, disability, or any other personal characteristic.